parhamdoustdar/parhamdoustdar.github.io/coaching.md

 That's why I believe that coaching *will* transform your life.
 And I'd love to show you how.

-Click [here](https://calendly.com/parhamdoustdar/clarity) to book a free, no obligation session with me, where I will show you the transformational power of coaching by serving you in the best way possible – by helping you dream bigger, then make it real.
+Click [here](https://calendly.com/parhamdoustdar/chat) to book a time in my calendar so we can get to know each other, no strings attached.
+If we both feel that we click, we'll set up a free, no-obligation session where I will show you the transformational power of coaching by serving you in the best way possible – by helping you dream bigger, then make it real.

 ## Not ready yet?